-However, note that this violates Corollary \ref{cor:accnonneg} which tells us that since $D$ is obtained via a sequence of allowable flips, all edges weights must be nonnegative.
+However, this violates Corollary \ref{cor:accnonneg} which tells us that all edges weights must be nonnegative.
 Hence, these cases are impossible. \allowbreak Now suppose that $j$ is the head of an arrow, i.e. $j \to k$ in $Q$.
 In this case, when $v_{k} \neq 0$, the acceptability is trivially satisfied as $v_{k} - v_{j} \leq 0$.
-So, we consider when $v_{k} =0$ which gives us that $v_{k} = v_{j} = 1$.
-Note that all the cases where acceptability fails, i.e. when $\max(d_k-d_j,0) = 0$, are precisely the cases where
+So, we consider when $v_{k} =0$ which gives us that $v_{j} - v_{k} = 1$.
+Note that all the cases where acceptability fails, i.e. when $\max(d_j-d_k,0) = 0$, are precisely the cases where

-However, note that this this violates Corollary \ref{cor:accnonneg} which tells us that since $D$ is obtained via a sequence of allowable flips, all edges weights must be nonnegative.
-Hence, these cases are impossible. \allowbreak Now suppose that $v_{j} = 2$.
+Again, this violates Corollary \ref{cor:accnonneg} as all edge weights must be nonnegative.
+Hence, this cases is also impossible. \allowbreak Now suppose that $v_{j} = 2$.
 Note that $j$ is the tail of an arrow $k \to j$, the acceptability is trivially satisfied as $v_{k} - v_{j} \leq 0$ for any choice of $v_{k}$.
 So, it suffices to consider when $j$ is the head of an arrow, i.e. $j \to k$ in $Q$.
 In this case, when $v_{k} = 2$, the acceptability is trivially satisfied as $v_{j} - v_{k} = 0$.
 So, we consider when $v_{k} =0$ or 1.
 If $v_{k} = 1$, then $v_{j} - v_{k} = 1$ and all the cases where acceptability fails, i.e. when $\max(d_j-d_k,0) = 0$, are precisely the cases where

-However, note that this this violates Corollary \ref{cor:accnonneg} which tells us that since $D$ is obtained via a sequence of allowable flips, all edges weights must be nonnegative.
-Hence, these cases are impossible.
+However, this again violates Corollary \ref{cor:accnonneg}.
 Similarly, if $v_{k} = 0$, then $v_{j} - v_{k} = 2$.
 Then, all the cases where acceptability fails, i.e. when $\max(d_k-d_j,0) \leq 1$, are precisely the cases where